 But travel – and adventuring in general – has definitely helped shape my body and contribute to my overall health.
 I am extremely health conscious in my everyday life, but it’s not always possible to maintain the same diet and exercise habits when I’m on the road traveling.

-Which is okay, because I’m not one to follow routine anyway.
+Which is okay, because I’m not usually one to follow routine anyway.
 I don’t go the gym back home.
 I don’t have designated days where I *work out* or am physically active.
 I don’t count calories.
 I don’t need to carefully structure my diet and exercise regimen because I’ve trained myself to automatically *think healthy* EVERY SINGLE DAY, no matter where I am.

 When traveling, my options for food and exercise are no doubt different from the ones I have back home – but I’m equipped with the right tools to know which ones are best for me.
 And you can be, too, if you take to heart my tips for diet and exercise while traveling: